mjackson/http-client/README.md

 // We need to "enhance" node-fetch so it knows how to
 // handle responses correctly.
 Specifically, enhanceFetch
 // gives a fetch function the ability to run response
-// handlers registered with onResponse (which parseJSON,
+// handlers registered with onResponse (which parse,
 // used below, uses behind the scenes). const fetch = enhanceFetch( require('node-fetch')